oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-installation.html.md

    Use the following convention: Only include alphanumeric characters and hyphens ( "-" ).
 Name cannot begin with a hyphen or a number, or end with a hyphen.
 Maximum of 49 characters.
 Wildcard patterns (e.g. ovirt-metrics*) cannot be used.

-During the installation in the step [Customizing vars.yaml](https://github.com/ViaQ/Main/blob/master/README-install.md#customizing-varsyaml), use the following namespaces to create the indexes:
+During installation, in the step [Customizing vars.yaml](https://github.com/ViaQ/Main/blob/master/README-install.md#customizing-varsyaml), use the following namespaces to create the indexes:

 openshift_logging_mux_namespaces:
 - ovirt-metrics-<ovirt_env_name>